How To Do An Eyelash Extensions Patch Test

 In a hair salon, a new client who has booked to have their hair coloured will typically be required to have a patch test first, which involves the hairdresser applying a small amount of hair dye onto the client’s skin.
 This way, the hairdresser can see whether the paraphenylenediamine in the hair dye has caused any sort of reaction on their skin after a specific period of time has passed.

 When it comes to an eyelash extension patch test, Lash Technicians are actually testing the eyelash glue as opposed to the individual lash extensions themselves.
-It is usually thecyanoacrylate in lash glue that can cause problems, like irritating some clients’ eyes or even causing an allergic reaction
+It is usually the cyanoacrylate in lash glue that can cause problems, like irritating some clients’ eyes or even causing an allergic reaction

 Carrying out a patch test for eyelash glue can be a little more complicated than patch testing with hair dye.
 It’s not simply a case of applying some eyelash extension glue to your client’s skin, since you should NEVER apply lash glue to the skin because cyanoacrylate is a known irritant that can cause pain and discomfort!